 Cruise fares don’t change as often as airfares.
 The big “sale” period is typically wave season, which runs from January to March.
 However, wave season has started earlier in recent years, with big sales in December and even November.
 Again, track your desired fare through Cruise Critic or the Shipmate app to find the lowest price.

 Hotels also offer advance purchase discounts, but it pricing can vary.
 During periods of high demand, like Christmas and summer, hotels sell out months and sometimes even years in advance.
 Resorts can impose rules like minimum nights and make the reservations nonrefundable.

 But if you’re looking for accommodations in a market with a lot of hotels, you might be OK to wait until almost the last minute to book.
 A recent study found that the cheapest hotel rooms could be found just 15 days before your arrival.
-(A cautionary note, though: This study was conducted during the pandemic, when some of the rules were turned on their heads.)

 My advice: Make a fully refundable reservation three months in advance.
 Then track the room on an app like Hopper, Google or Rebookey to ensure you got the best price.
 Set a reminder 15 days before your arrival to check your hotel rate, too.

 The internet is littered with terrible holiday recommendations.
 Believe me, as someone who has read countless articles on holiday travel advice — and written almost as many — I know.
 But the holiday travel tips you’re likely to read and hear can also be dangerously flawed.